nomad-software/stream/README.md

 ## Description

 This is a collection of generic, reusable, channel based stream processors that perform various operations on channels and their values.
 It's inspired by [component based programming](https://wiki.dlang.org/Component_programming_with_ranges) and [ranges](https://www.informit.com/articles/printerfriendly/1407357) popularised by the [D language](https://dlang.org/).
+Each operation is designed to be concurrent and if possible will execute in parallel.
 This is kind of an experiment to see how far I can leverage this.
 I've no idea if this is even useful.

 ## Example